Pasta: Modern era

 The art of pasta making and the devotion to the food as a whole has evolved since pasta was first conceptualized.
 In 2008, it was estimated that Italians ate over 60 lb of pasta per person, per year, easily beating Americans, who ate about 20 lb per person.

-Pasta is so beloved in Italy that individual consumption exceeds the average production of wheat of the country; thus, Italy frequently imports wheat for pasta making.
+As the individual consumption of pasta exceeds the average production of wheat in the country, Italy frequently imports wheat for pasta making.
 In contemporary society, pasta is ubiquitous and there is a variety of types in local supermarkets, in many countries.
 With the worldwide demand for this staple food, pasta is now largely mass-produced in factories and only a tiny proportion is crafted by hand.